Medicare covers prescribed chemotherapy drugs. How and where a person receives chemotherapy helps determine which Medicare part provides the coverage.

 - prescription drugs used in cancer treatment, including pain medication

-The out-of-pocket costs can include charges for doctor visits and chemotherapy treatments.
+These can include charges for doctor visits and chemotherapy treatments.

-The average out-of-pocket costs vary depending on:
+The average out-of-pocket cost can depend on:

 - the type of cancer

-- how aggressive the cancer is
+- how aggressive it is

 - whether Medicare covers the recommended chemotherapy

-- which Medicare parts a person holds
+- which Medicare plan a person has

 Private insurance companies also sell Medigap plans.
 These plans help cover additional costs, such as: